 Local planning guidance on air quality tends to follow the IAQM guidance which aims to define the appropriate assessment of air quality in planning applications.
-A review of existing supplementary or local planning guidance documents shows that flow diagrams and screening checklists are very useful tools to help visualise the overall process and how steps within the process inter-relate.
-The approach followed by Kent&Medway Air Quality Partnership was considered an excellent exemplar as used as the basis of the approached followed Carlisle City Council.
+A review of existing supplementary or local planning guidance documents^{17,18} shows that flow diagrams and screening checklists are very useful tools to help visualise the overall process and how steps within the process inter-relate.
+The approach followed by Kent&Medway Air Quality Partnership19 was considered an excellent exemplar and was used as the basis of the approach followed by Carlisle City Council.
 This document has hence been developed to: